Visby-class corvette

-The Visby class is a series of corvettes in use by the Swedish Navy.
-It is the latest class of corvette adopted by the navy after the - and corvettes.
+The Visby class is a class of five stealth corvettes in service with the Swedish Navy.
+It is the latest class of corvette adopted by the navy after the and corvettes.
 Its design emphasizes low visibility radar cross-section and infrared signature, and the class has received widespread international attention because of its capabilities as a stealth ship.
 The first ship in the class is named after Visby, the main city on the island of Gotland.

-The Visby ships are designed by Swedish Defence Materiel Administration (FMV) and built by Saab Kockums AB in Karlskrona.
+The Visby ships were designed by Swedish Defence Materiel Administration (FMV) and built by Saab Kockums AB in Karlskrona.
 The first ship of the class was launched in 2000, but production then suffered repeated delays.
 The fifth and final ship was delivered in 2015.

 Design

 The hull is constructed with a sandwich design consisting of a PVC core with a carbon fibre and vinyl laminate (see also the Oceanic-Creations spin-off).
 There are multiple advantages to using composite materials in ship hulls.
 Good conductivity and surface flatness mean a low radar signature, while good heat insulation lowers the infrared signature and increases survivability in case of fire.
 The composite sandwich used is also non-magnetic, which lowers the magnetic signature.
 Composites are also very strong for their relative weight, and less weight means a higher top speed and better maneuverability.
 The composite weighs roughly 50% less than the equivalent strength steel.

 Visbys angular tumblehome design reduces its radar signature.
 Jan Nilsson, one of the designers, told BBC News Online: "We are able to reduce the radar cross-section by 99%.
 That doesn't mean it's 99% invisible, it means that we have reduced its detection range."
 The 57 mm cannon barrel can be folded into the turret to reduce its cross-section.